Supplements for dogs: supporting your dog's health

 If they are competing in agility, flyball or another performance sport you will need to make sure your dog’s diet has the right nutrition for providing plenty of energy during training and for supporting muscle recovery afterwards.

 Muscle weakness or muscle atrophy can also often go along with conditions like arthritis that restrict your dog’s movement and activity levels – this means that the muscles are not being worked as normal and begin to weaken.
-A muscle support supplement like Joint Aid for Dogs plus Muscle Maintenance can help to maintain muscle mass and aid minimal muscle loss in these circumstances.
+A muscle support supplement like Joint Aid for Dogs can help to maintain muscle mass and aid minimal muscle loss in these circumstances.

 Digestive supplements for dogs

-Food allergies and other digestive problems can result in diarrhoea and vomiting in dogs and helping to restore beneficial gut bacteria is one way to approach helping with these conditions.
+Food allergies and other digestive problems can result in diarrhea and vomiting in dogs and helping to restore beneficial gut bacteria is one way to approach helping with these conditions.
 Probiotics for dogs have been proven to support the digestive health and restore the good bacteria needed to fight off environmental antagonists.
 Digestive Aid for Dogs contains probiotics, prebiotics as well as antioxidants and Verm-X, a botanical mixture for addressing gut hygiene.

 Other alternatives for helping your dog’s digestive health include a tablespoon of natural yoghurt, pumpkin, sweet potatoes or banana added to your dog’s usual food.

 If your dog continues to suffer with an upset stomach, if you see blood being passed or in vomit, or if you suspect your dog may have eaten something poisonous you should seek medical advice from your vet.